juha-rajamaki/shares/README.md

 ### Example of usage of watchdog (track multiple shares)
-1. First make watchdog.conf from watchdog.conf.example and watchdog.list from watchdog.list.example (or run make.sh)
+1. First make watchdog.conf from watchdog.conf.example and watchdog.list from watchdog.list.example (or run make-watchdog-config.sh)
 2. run the program :

 php watchdog